-The Scottish Atheletics website has an extensive list of events taking place all over Scotland in 2017.
+The Scottish Atheletics website has an extensive list of events taking place all over Scotland.
 Please click on the link Scottish Athletics to be taken to their events page.

 The Metro Aberdeen runner took part in the Dinnaedo 100-mile cycle sportive which started and finished in Stonehaven and took in 8,100ft of climbing as it followed a route which went over the Cairn o’Mount twice.